symphonyoss/clj-symphony/README.md

 (require '[clj-symphony.message :as sym]  :reload-all)
 ```

-Require it in your project:
+Require them in your project:

 ```clojure
 (ns my-app.core